Quansight/Quansight-website/apps/consulting/posts/acceleration-in-python-which-is-right-for-your-project.md

 While this approach will result in fast code, the above points should be considered when beginning a project.

-## Writing the codebase in a compiled language and writing bindings to other languages
+## Writing the Codebase in a Compiled Language and Writing Bindings to Other Languages

 An increasingly common approach today is to write the core of your library in C or C++ and write bindings to more data-science-friendly languages like R, Julia,